stcorp/harp/doc/operations.rst

        dimension and none of the variables in the product will depend on the given dimension anymore.
 Variables that depend more than once on the given dimension will be removed.
-The index and collocation_index variables will also be removed.
+The index and collocation_index variables will be removed if the length of the flattened dimension did not equal 1.
        Independent dimensions cannot be flattened.
        Example: